At the Avenue, learning is not confined to academic lessons in the classroom.

 We pride ourselves at The Avenue with the opportunities we offer our young children to grow and develop and believe that if you embrace a child's natural curiosity and love of learning, their future will be a bright one.

 Several after school clubs are provided to further enhance our pupils’ creativity and physical skills.
-These vary through out the year, are important additions to school life and financed by the school.
+These are available for KS1, vary throughout the year, are important additions to school life and financed by the school.

-Examples on offer are football, drama, tennis and woodwork
+Examples on offer are football, dance, drama, tennis, touch typing, Lego and woodwork

 The prep school curriculum is often enhanced by visiting speakers, helping to foster an understanding of cultures, attitudes and interests which lead to mutual respect and tolerance.